Or, how getting my shit together started with unlearning everything the internet romanticized about pain.

 Think about it: what does closure usually mean for most people?
 What is the idea of closure that you have in your head?

-But also: they may have broken you, but remember that you are not a thing — you are capable of putting yourself back together.
+Remember that you are not a thing — you are capable of putting yourself back together.

 I know it’s easier said than done, but the earlier you accept that, the faster you can try to move forward to healing yourself.